mvanwinden/chronicling-similarity/README.md

 5. Run the script.

 Plots of the event distribution and the jaccard similarities will be saved to the directory as a vector image.

+## Acknowledgements
+The corpus of Rotterdam chronicles was created using an XML-parser developed by the Aarhus University Centre for Humanities Computing, which is available at https://github.com/centre-for-humanities-computing/dutch-chronicles.